POPI: Personalizing LLMs via Optimized Natural Language Preference Inference: Method

 \subsection{Unified Optimization Objective for Preference Inference and Generation}

-Natural language preference summaries are appealing.
-However, since preference dimensions and their distributions vary widely across domains, summaries generated with an off-the-shelf LLM are often insufficient, overlooking key dimensions of preference, or failing to align with the downstream generation model.
-Therefore, it is essential to optimize both the inference model $\pi_{\phi}$ and, when possible, the shared generation model $\pi_{\theta}$ so that they jointly produce high-quality personalized responses.
+When user-specific preference-labeled data $\mathcal{D}_i$ is available, it is natural to use this supervision to improve both the preference inference model $\pi_{\phi}$ and the generation model $\pi_{\theta}$, rather than treating either as a fixed oracle.

-\textbf{Summary-Augmented Preference Alignment Objective.} To begin with, we first derive the optimization objective for the shared generation model $\pi_{\theta}$, by adapting existing "average-user” preference alignment algorithms.
-Although the same reasoning can apply to a broad class of alignment algorithms, we present the derivation concretely through the lens of Direct Preference Optimization (DPO)~\cite{rafailov2023direct} as an illustrative example.
-The adaptation of other alignment algorithms is discussed later.
+\textbf{Summary-Augmented Preference Alignment Objective.} We first derive a training objective for the generation model $\pi_{\theta}$ by adapting existing average-user preference alignment algorithms.
+The same adaptation procedure applies broadly across different algorithms; as a concrete illustration, we use Direct Preference Optimization (DPO)~\citep{rafailov2023direct} below.
+Generalization to other alignment methods is discussed in Section~\ref{sec:ipo}.